-Fig. 1.74: The Properties panel for the Threshold filter.
+Fig. 1.59: The Properties panel for the Threshold filter.

 This filter is represented as on the Common filters toolbar.
-After selecting the Scalars with which to threshold from the combo-box, the Lower Threshold and Upper Threshold values can be modified to specify the range.
-If the range shown by the sliders is not sufficient, it is also possible to manually type the values in the input boxes.
+After selecting the Scalars with which to threshold from the combo-box, you select the Minimum and Maximum values to specify the range.
+If the range shown by the sliders is not sufficient, you can manually type the values in the input boxes.
 The values are deliberately not clamped to the current data range.
+The Scalars combo-box uses icons to help you differentiate between point data arrays and cell data arrays